anyaabc/instagram-catfish-detector/README.md

 ## 📖 Project Description

-🕵️‍♂️  **instagram-catfish-detector** is a cybersecurity thesis project that allows users to upload an image and check if it appears on suspicious Instagram accounts.
+🕵️‍♂️ **instagram-catfish-detector** is a cybersecurity thesis project that enables users to upload a photo and check whether the same face appears on suspicious Instagram accounts.

-The tool uses facial recognition (via DeepFace) to compare uploaded images with scraped Instagram data.
-It helps identify potential impersonation by checking who posted the image first.
+This tool helps detect potential impersonation (catfishing) by checking who posted a similar image first using facial recognition.

 ---

-The tool uses:
+The system uses:

-* 🧠 DeepFace for face matching
+* 🧠 **DeepFace** for facial recognition
-* 🌐 Bright Data for scraping public Instagram data
+* 🌐 **Bright Data** to scrape public Instagram metadata
-* 🐍 Flask for the backend API
+* 🐍 **Flask** as the backend REST API
-* 💻 Simple frontend UI
+* 💻 A clean web frontend (HTML + JS + CSS)
+* 🛢️ **MariaDB** as the main database

 ---